Skip to main content

 Plug-in hybrid: is it treated like an EV?

-For battery and high-voltage cover, yes.
-For tax and THG-Quote, no: plug-in hybrids do not get the Kfz-Steuer exemption and cannot sell THG credits.
-Choose comprehensive cover that explicitly names battery damage and Wallbox protection on the policy schedule.
+For battery and high-voltage cover, yes, the risks are the same.
+For tax and THG-Quote, no: plug-in hybrids do not get the Kfz-Steuer exemption and cannot sell THG certificates.
+Make sure any policy you take out explicitly lists battery damage and Wallbox protection on the schedule.

 When can I switch my EV insurance?

-Standard contracts renew on 1 January and the cancellation deadline is 30 November.
-The general one-click online cancellation rule (§312k BGB) has been in force since 1 July 2022, but §312 BGB explicitly excludes insurance contracts from its scope: you still cancel by written notice or through the cancellation flow inside the insurer's customer portal.
+Standard contracts renew on 1 January, and the cancellation deadline is 30 November.
+The general one-click cancellation rule (§312k BGB, in force since 1 July 2022) does not apply to insurance contracts: §312 BGB explicitly excludes them, so you still cancel by written notice or through the insurer's customer portal.
 If the premium rises at renewal, §40 VVG gives you a separate one-month special right of cancellation.

 Your EV insurance checklist for 2026

-1. 1Choose a tariff that lists battery damage in plain language, not buried in the small print
+1. 1Choose a tariff that names battery damage in plain language in the policy terms, not buried in the fine print

-2. 2Confirm Wallbox and charging-cable cover before signing, or add the rider
+2. 2Confirm Wallbox and charging-cable cover before signing, or add the relevant rider

-3. 3Look for operating-error cover (wrong charger, deep-discharge)
+3. 3Check for operating-error cover (wrong charger, deep-discharge)

-4. 4File for the THG-Quote with one provider every January
+5. 5Submit your THG-Quote with a provider every January

-5. 5If you registered the car in 2026, check whether you qualify for the BAFA bonus
+6. 6If you registered the car in 2026: check whether you qualify for the BAFA subsidy

 Sources and further reading

-Insurance products, tax thresholds and federal subsidies change every year.
-Verify current rules directly with the provider and the relevant federal office before you sign.
-The numbers in this guide are based on May 2026 sources and are provided for orientation, not as binding offers.
+Insurance products, tax thresholds and federal subsidies change regularly.
+Verify the current rules directly with your provider and the relevant federal authority before you sign.
+The information in this guide is provided for orientation, not as a binding offer.

-Written by meinetarife24 Editorial Team, insurance editor.
-Last reviewed 17 May 2026.
+Written by meinetarife24 Editorial Team.
+Last reviewed June 9, 2026.

 Filter for battery cover, Wallbox protection and operating-error riders in one place.
-Free, no email required.
+Free, no registration needed.

 Compare EV insurance now